kalagam1/waph-kalagam1/hackathon2/README.md

 The error response helped determine how many columns are expected.

-#### b.
-Exploiting the Vulnerability
+#### B. Exploiting the Vulnerability

 i.
 Identifying the Number of Columns

-By trial and error, I determined that the backend query expects three columns.
+To determine how many columns were expected in the backend query, I used trial-and-error with different UNION SELECT statements.
+Starting with two columns (1,2) triggered an error, so I increased the number of selected values until the injection succeeded with three columns.
+This confirmed that the SQL query used in the application’s backend was pulling data from three columns, which was essential for crafting successful payloads in later steps.
 This payload worked: .../product.php?id=1 UNION SELECT 1,2,3

 ![level 3](../images/h2b.1.jpeg)